 As part of her mission to empower women coffee workers and producers, Katia built a school on her coffee farm with an aftercare program for workers’ families and has plans for a new coffee processing facility equipped with a sample roaster and cellular tablet.
 Coffee producers can get immediate feedback on the taste and flavor profiles of beans they sample roast at the facility.
 This real-time knowledge helps coffee producers improve the quality of their beans and provides cupping notes to help market their coffee to roasters, attracting higher premiums.

-In the United States, Ale amplifies coffee as a catalyst for social change as a defacto cultural ambassador in Dayton.
+In the United States, Ale brews coffee as a catalyst for social change.
+She also serves as a defacto cultural ambassador in Dayton.
 “People come daily to Una Taza to have their cup of joe, talk to each other, get to know each other, and build community,” says Ben Baker, Mayor of Dayton.
 “Ale hosts salsa nights, Spanish lessons, and many other events to bring her culture to our community.”

 “Robert has competed on the global stage in espresso championships, and we are so honored to have this skill set.
 He’s very hard to impress.
-When he roasted Ale’s coffee sample, he was excited about the flavor profile because the beans are so clean, we can extract certain coffee notes.
+When he roasted Ale’s coffee sample, he was excited about the flavor profile because the beans are so clean, enabling us to extract certain coffee notes.
 For coffee to be considered a specialty roast, it must score a grade above 80.
-Most specialty roasters we grade rank between 82 and 85.
+Most specialty roasters we grade, rank between 82 and 85.
 Anything over a score of 90 is very expensive, about $50 per pound.
-San Isidro’s coffee is scoring high marks at 85 and 86, so Katia is already at the top of her game,” David Gaines, primary owner and chief visionary of La Terza.
-David authored of the book, “Radical Business: The Root of Your Work and How It Can Change the World” and he co-hosts the podcast Third Place.
+San Isidro’s coffee is scoring high marks at 85 and 86, so Katia is already at the top of her game,” says David Gaines, primary owner and chief visionary of La Terza.
+David authored the book, “Radical Business: The Root of Your Work and How It Can Change the World” and he co-hosts the podcast Third Place.

-The roaster’s namesake is an homage to Italy, the birthplace of good coffee and references the idea of a coffee shop as a “third place.”
+The roaster’s namesake is an homage to Italy, the birthplace of good coffee.
+La Terza references the idea of a coffee shop as a “third place.”
 “I got involved with coffee because of the social impact the beverage can have,” says David, who previously worked with nonprofits.